This is a recipe partnership with Blackmores

 - 1/4 teaspoon black pepper

-- Finish soup off by squeezing in the lemon juice.
+- Squeeze in lemon juice.

 This recipe has been shared with permission from Blackmores, I altered it ever so slightly reducing the amount of cayenne pepper as I found it too peppery for the kids taste buds.